rahuljohnny/EightPuzzle/README.md

 # EightPuzzle
-It's a simple 8-puzzle game based on string matching technique
+It's a simple 8-puzzle game based on string matching,will ad A* search/other game theory technique later...